bodrick/awesome/TOPICS.md

 *   [PartialVolume/shredos.x86\_64](https://github.com/PartialVolume/shredos.x86_64) - Shredos Disk Eraser 64 bit for all Intel 64 bit processors as well as processors from AMD and other vendors which make compatible 64 bit chips.
 ShredOS - Secure disk erasure/wipe

+## dwipe

+*   [PartialVolume/shredos.x86\_64](https://github.com/PartialVolume/shredos.x86_64) - Shredos Disk Eraser 64 bit for all Intel 64 bit processors as well as processors from AMD and other vendors which make compatible 64 bit chips.
+ShredOS - Secure disk erasure/wipe

 ## erase

 *   [PartialVolume/shredos.x86\_64](https://github.com/PartialVolume/shredos.x86_64) - Shredos Disk Eraser 64 bit for all Intel 64 bit processors as well as processors from AMD and other vendors which make compatible 64 bit chips.
 ShredOS - Secure disk erasure/wipe